twbs/rfs/README.md

 - Less: `@rfs-two-dimensional`
 - PostCSS: `twoDimensional`

-Enabling the two dimensional media queries will determine the value based on the smallest side of the screen with `vmin`.
+Enabling the two dimensional option will determine the value based on the smallest side of the screen with `vmin`.
 This prevents values from changing if the device toggles between portrait and landscape mode.

-*Default value: `false`*

-### Class <sub><sup>(boolean)</sup></sub>

-- SCSS, Sass & Stylus: `$rfs-class`
-- Less: `@rfs-class`
-- PostCSS: `class`

-RFS can be enabled or disabled with a class.
-There are 3 options:

-- `false`
-  No extra classes are generated.
-- `disable`
-  When the the disable classes are generated you can add the `.disable-rfs` class to an element to disable responsive value rescaling for the element and its child elements.
-- `enable`
-  RFS is disabled by default in this case.
-The `.enable-rfs` class can be added to an element to enable responsive value rescaling for the element and its child elements.

-*Default value: `false`*

-### Safari iframe resize bug fix <sub><sup>(boolean)</sup></sub>

-- SCSS, Sass & Stylus: `$rfs-safari-iframe-resize-bug-fix`
-- Less: `@rfs-safari-iframe-resize-bug-fix`
-- PostCSS: `safariIframeResizeBugFix`

-Safari doesn't resize its values in an iframe if the iframe is resized.
-To fix this `min-width: 0vw` can be added and that's what happens if this option is enabled.
-See [#14](https://github.com/twbs/rfs/issues/14).

 *Default value: `false`*